duo-labs/webauthn/README.md

 Important Notes
 ---------------

-Currently WebAuthn works in [Firefox's Nightly Build](https://download.mozilla.org/?product=firefox-nightly-latest-ssl&os=osx&lang=en-US) and [Chrome Canary](https://www.google.com/chrome/browser/canary.html).

-If you're using Firefox, enable `webauthn`:
-1. Open the Firefox advanced preferences at the URL (about:config)[about:config].
-These are feature flags for FF Nightly.
-2. Search for "webauth"
-3. Enable `value=True` for:
-* `security.webauth.webauthn`
-4. Reload the page and you're ready to go!
+Currently WebAuthn works in [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Chrome](https://www.google.com/chrome/).
+Watch the the [up-to-date list of supported browsers](https://caniuse.com/#search=webauthn) to find out when other browsers support the Webauthn standard.